Tdhtdhtdhtdhtdh: Sound Effects!

 ADR always, I felt kind of dumb when I had to do it because it was, you know, you're trying to, even though we were bad actors, like we were trying to convey, you're always trying to convey some sort of emotion with everything that you're saying, even if it's just normal or bored.

-That is true.
-And to just to do that in a room looking at yourself like with no experience, it was tough for me.
+to do that in a room looking at yourself, like with no experience, it was, it was tough for me.

 I blamed Brian for all of those.
 Oh, no.